 Underlying everything is a sense of “joie de vivre” that infuses daily life—a joyful exuberance that is readily extended to visitors.
 This was our third visit to Cajun Country—and it won’t be our last.

 We booked four nights in the heart of Cajun Country at Poche’s Fish’N’Camp—our favorite spot in Breaux Bridge.
-And quickly realized that once again, we didn’t give ourselves enough time here.
 We arrived on a Sunday afternoon, just missing the weekend gatherings where people of all ages convene in cafés, bars, and dance halls to make music and dance.
 (We experienced a Cajun Saturday morning music jam on our last visit a couple of years ago.
 You can see a short video here.)
 From now on, we’ll make sure that we arrive prior to the weekend.
 Even better, we’ll stay a full week.

 How The Cajun Culture Evolved